 This mango coconut ceviche is one of my favorite things to make for guests when I want to do something impressive.
-Sure ceviche is good and all the regular way, but have you ever served it out of a freshly cracked open coconut?
-I first decided I wanted to do it after seeing Chef Dennis Prescott make a lionfish ceviche on the St. Lucia episode of Restaurants On The Edge.
+Sure ceviche is good the regular way, but have you ever served it out of a freshly cracked open coconut?
+I first decided I wanted to do it after seeing it made this way on the St. Lucia episode of Restaurants On The Edge.

 While I don’t have access to lionfish, any whitefish will do.
 For this recipe I used Hake because it was on sale at the market.
 Other than that, the ingredients list is pretty simple.
 Of course the primary ingredient, like with any ceviche, is going to be the acid.
 In this case, a ton of lime juice.

 If you’ve never made ceviche before, don’t be turned of by the fact you don’t need to heat the fish.
-It is actually cooked in the acid of the lime juice.
 As long as you use enough juice, and let it sit long enough, you really aren’t even eating raw fish.
-This is the main difference between ceviche and say, my arctic char tartare.
+This is the main difference between ceviche and say, a fish tartare.
 The latter is marinated but still raw when you go to eat it.

 It is important with ceviche to use the freshest ingredients.
 That means no canned goods.
 If you get fish frozen, that is okay, but try to use a fresh mango and coconut for this recipe.
 Dice the mango into tiny pieces so they are easily dispersed throughout the ceviche for a burst of color.